Survival Guide to Road-tripping with an Infant

 - Clothes – 2 sets of clothes per day plus one extra backup for the trip should do it.

 - Jammies – 1 set per night plus one extra backup.

 - Socks/Shoes – Dependent upon the weather.
 If it’s hot I wouldn’t even mess with socks and shoes.
-Maybe take a couple pairs of socks in case you go somewhere with the A/C blasting.
-If it’s cold definitely take 1 pair of socks per day plus 2 backups, because we all know how easily those tiny socks can disappear.
+Maybe take a couple of pairs of socks in case you go somewhere with the A/C blasting.
+If it’s cold definitely take 1 pair of socks per day plus 2 backups because we all know how easily those tiny socks can disappear.
 If your baby isn’t walking yet, I wouldn’t worry about packing shoes unless you just want to because they’re so incredibly cute!
-In which case I’d only take one neutral colored pair that will match all or most the outfits.
+In which case I’d only take one neutral-colored pair that will match all or most the outfits.

 - Burp Rags – My newborn spits up A LOT, so I always pack 3 burp rags per day and make sure to have a few in the diaper bag also.

 What You Need For Bed Time

 - Do you need a Pack n Play or Bassinet?

 - Sheets – If you’re taking the Pack n Play or the Bassinet, make sure you have the proper sheets for it.

 - Infant bathtub – Do you need to pack the infant tub for this road trip?
 Personally, I will just shower with my baby when we take short road trips.
 If it’s a longer trip I would consider taking the baby tub unless you’re tight on space.

 - Body/Hair wash – I use the combo on trips.
 It’s at least one less bottle.